Palm Beach Con * 1/ Trekon Int'l 1975

-On August 30 - September 1 1975, Star Trek Federation of Fans held a three day convention at the Colonnades Beach Hotel in Palm Beach Shores, Florida.
-The con was to cover Star Trek, SF, and Comics with many activies going on.
+On August 30 - September 1, 1975, Star Trek Federation of Fans held a three day convention at the Colonnades Beach Hotel in Palm Beach Shores, Florida.
+The con covered Star Trek, SF, and comics with many events going on.

 Con Committee

-Ken Mitchroney Bob Haupt Marcus Wielage Della Hawks
+Ken Mitchroney Bob Haupt Marcus Welage Della Hawks

 Mary Raiman Marc Graham Mary Polyniak Anne Malcolm

-Miriam Martinez Sara Sherman Jeannie Tompkins Cathy Tortorici
+Miriam Martinez Sara Sherman Jeannie Tomkins Cathy Tortorici

-The Cover was a painting called "Today and Tomorrow" © 1975 by C.C.
-Beck, the back cover was "Night Before The Launch" © 1975 by Frank Kelly Freas.
+The cover was a painting called “Today and Tomorrow” © 1975 by C.C.
+Beck, the back cover was “Night Before Launch” © 1975 by Frank Kelly Freas.

 George Takei - Lt.
 Sulu of Star Trek (at this time classic trek was all there was)

-Noel Neill - Lois Lane to two Supermen - George Reeves on TV and Kirk Allan in the serials.
+Noel Neil - Lois Lane to two Supermen - George Reeves on TV and Kirk Allan in the serials.

-F. Kelly Freas - Hugo award wining SF Artist
+F. Kelly Freas - Hugo award winning SF Artist.

 Joe Green - SF writer and affiliated with NASA